metan16440425/cse15l-lab-reports/lab report 3.md

     }

 ```
-- Code for An input that doesn’t induce a failure:
+- Code for An input of the merge method that doesn’t induce a failure:
 ``` java
     @Test
     public void testMergeNoBugInduced() {